Another Hong Kong newspaper will be shut down amid the blow of dissent - ExBulletin

 In December, the opposition was ousted from the election under a new law that puts all candidates to the test of allegiance, and monuments commemorating the bloody 1989 Tiananmen Square bombing in Beijing were torn down.

-The United States and other Western governments have condemned the curtailment of press and civil liberties that Beijing promised to support for 50 years after Hong Kong’s surrender by Britain in 1997.
+The U.S. and other Western governments have condemned the curtailment of press and civil liberties that Beijing promised to support for 50 years after Hong Kong surrendered to Britain in 1997.

 Sources